-Maria received a master's degree at the National Academy of Fine Arts and Architecture (2007-2013) in Kyiv, Ukraine (MA Architecture of Buildings and Structures), and she also has a second master's degree of Fine Arts at Konstfack University, Stockholm, Sweden.
+Maria received a master's degree at the National Academy of Fine Arts and Architecture (2007-2013) in Kyiv, Ukraine (MA Architecture of Buildings and Structures), and she also has a second master's degree in Fine Arts at Konstfack University, Stockholm, Sweden.
 Kulikovska used to work in China and Switzerland as an architect, but in the meanwhile returned to art as performances and sculpture, which were internationally acclaimed.
 In 2010 and 2012, the artist made one of her most important art projects titled «Army of Clones» and «Homo Bulla – Human as Soap Bubble».
-But in 2014, a group of pro-Russian terrorists shot at soap sculptures of Kulikovska that were exhibited at Izolyatsia Art Centre.
-The art centre was captured and looted by the self-proclaimed "DNR" militants and Maria Kulikovska was placed on the list of banned, «degenerative» artists in russia because of her non-binary and political art.
+But in 2014, a group of pro-russian terrorists shot at soap sculptures of Kulikovska that were exhibited at Izolyatsia Art Centre.
+The art center was captured and looted by the self-proclaimed "DNR" militants and Maria Kulikovska was placed on the list of banned, «degenerative» artists in russia because of her non-binary and political art.

-The political reality of Ukraine obliges Maria to look for the solidarity beyond the country's borders – in Europe, where, through the Ukrainian-Swedish residence RutaRuna, she met with the Swedish-Assyrian artist J.S., who became her partner at that time in the same-sex marriage-as-performance «Body and Borders» (2014-2017), bringing the themes of freedom of woman's body, choice, queer, borders and war, women's place from occupation territory in the western civilisation, and different social and political issues up.
-During 2014-2022 Maria Kulikovska has organised and made dozen of political performances and actions, participated in the various exhibitions and events of reputable cultural institutions and art collections in different countries such as: Bremen Museum for Contemporary Art, Germany; Francisco Carolinum, Linz, Austria; Neue National Gallery, Berlin, Germany; Accelerator Art Center, Stockholm, Sweden; Ludvig Museum, Budapest, Hungury; Q Collection, Budapest/Hong Kong; Saatchi Gallery, London, UK; Mystetskiy Arsenal, Kyiv, Ukraine, Crimean Platform, Kyiv, Ukraine; National Odesa Fine Arts Museum, Ukraine; Deutsche Art Collection Telekom, Bonn, Germany; Krolikarnia National Museum of Sculpture, Warsaw, Poland… etc;
+The political reality of Ukraine obliges Maria to look for solidarity beyond the country's borders – in EU, where, through the Ukrainian-Swedish residence RutaRuna, she met with the Swedish-Assyrian artist J.S., who became her partner at that time in the same-sex marriage-as-performance «Body and Borders» (2014-2017), bringing the themes of freedom of woman's body, choice, queer, borders and war, women's place from occupied territory in the western civilization, and different social and political issues up.
+During 2014-2022 Maria Kulikovska has organized and made dozen political performances and actions and participated in the various exhibitions and events of reputable cultural institutions and art collections in different countries such as Accelerator Art Center, Stockholm, Sweden; Francisco Carolinum, Linz, Austria; Neue National Gallery, Berlin, Germany; Ludvig Museum, Budapest, Hungary; Q Collection, Budapest/Hong Kong; Saatchi Gallery, London, UK; Mystetskiy Arsenal, Kyiv, Ukraine, Crimean Platform, Kyiv, Ukraine; National Odesa Fine Arts Museum, Ukraine; Deutsche Art Collection Telekom, Bonn, Germany; Krolikarnia National Museum of Sculpture, Warsaw, Poland… etc;

 Uleg was the developer of the reconstruction and put into operation the historical public memorial of «Magdeburg Law Stairs» in Kyiv, Ukraine.
-His studio collaborated with the international elevator Otis company as an eco-researcher and developer of new engineering structures and materials.
-Vinnichenko's studio also undertook restoration projects, development of social and private houses, designed new materials and structure for the water collection systems in public space, which are internationally proclaimed.
+His studio collaborated with the international elevator "Otis" company as a researcher and developer of new engineering structures and materials.
+Vinnichenko's studio also undertook restoration projects, developing social and private houses, and designed new materials and structures for the water collection systems in public spaces, which are internationally proclaimed.